avinetworks/avi-helm-charts/docs/AKO/values.md

 ### AKOSetttings.servicesAPI

-Use this flag to enable AKO to watch over Gateway API structures i.e. GatewayClasses and Gateways.
+Use this flag to enable AKO to watch over Gateway API CRDs i.e. GatewayClasses and Gateways.
 AKO only supports Gateway APIs with Layer 4 Services.
 Setting this to `true` would enable users to configure GatewayClass and Gateway CRs to aggregate multiple Layer 4 Services and create one VirtualService per Gateway Object.

 ### NetworkSettings.nodeNetworkList